nostr-protocol/nostr/nips/nn.md

 A special event with kind `5`, meaning "deletion" is defined as having a list of one or more `e` tags, each referencing an event the author is requesting to be deleted.

 Each tag entry must contain an event id intended for deletion.
-The `<recommended relay URL>` item should be set to `""`, but is ignored for deletion events.
+The `<recommended relay URL>` item SHOULD be set to `""`, it is ignored for deletion events.

 The event's `content` field MAY contain a text note describing the reason for the deletion.